44th Chess Olympiad: Side tournaments

-Sponsorship

-Sponsors included Tech Mahindra, Smartwater, Indian Oil, Titan and Chessable.

 Broadcasting

-The Olympiad was broadcast live on an official YouTube channel, with commentary by grandmasters Judit Polgár and Mihail Marin.
+The Olympiad was broadcast live on FIDE's official YouTube channel, with commentary by grandmasters Judit Polgár and Mihail Marin.
 In India, television broadcast was on the Doordarshan channel.
 Chess24 provided online streaming commentary by grandmasters Peter Leko and Peter Svidler.
 Chess.com streamed the event through their ChessTV, Twitch and YouTube channels.
 ChessBase India also streamed the event live on their YouTube channel.

 Concerns and controversies

 Doping restrictions

-During the 2010s, Russian international teams in multiple sports engaged in widespread doping (illegal use of performance enhancing drugs), with the complicit inaction of the Russian Anti-Doping Agency.
-An investigation by the World Anti-Doping Agency (WADA) led to a November 2019 recommendation that Russia should be banned from hosting all major events for a period of four years.
+Russia's initial right to host the event raised concerns because of World Anti-Doping Agency's recommendation from November 2019 that the country should be banned from hosting all major events for a period of four years.
+Namely, Russian international teams engaged in widespread doping (illegal use of performance enhancing drugs) in multiple sports, with the complicit inaction of the Russian Anti-Doping Agency, which led the World Anti-Doping Agency (WADA) to launch an investigation.
 As part of their position that chess is a sport, FIDE is affiliated with WADA and implements drug testing at Chess Olympiads following WADA guidelines.

-The Russian Chess Federation denied that WADA's recommendations applied to the Chess Olympiad.
+The Russian Chess Federation denied that WADA's recommendations applied to the Chess Olympiad, as its president Andrey Filatov stated in an interview that the decision to host the Olympiad was made long before WADA's decision.
 FIDE officially responded to WADA that the contracts for the two affected tournaments—Candidates Tournament 2020–2021 and the 44th Chess Olympiad—had already been signed and therefore they could not be moved.
 FIDE also argued that the events qualified for an exemption specified by WADA because they were the only valid bids to organise each event.

 COVID-19 pandemic

-With the COVID-19 pandemic spreading around the world in early 2020, FIDE announced in March 2020 that the Chess Olympiad would be postponed.
-They planned to reschedule it in the summer of 2021 at the same host.
-In December 2020 with the pandemic still ongoing, FIDE formally cancelled the event and planned to reorganise it for 2022.
+As the COVID-19 pandemic spread around the world in early 2020, FIDE announced in March 2020 that the Chess Olympiad would be postponed.
+They planned to reschedule it in the summer of 2021 with the same host.
+In December 2020, when the pandemic was still ongoing, FIDE formally cancelled the event and planned to reorganise it for 2022.

 Even after a two-year delay, the pandemic still affected participation in the Olympiad.
 The Chinese team, which won gold medals in both events at the 2018 Chess Olympiad, withdrew due to the pandemic.
 Azerbaijan's Teimour Radjabov, the winner of the Chess World Cup 2019, did not play, due to the after-effects of a COVID-19 infection that he contracted after competing in the Candidates Tournament 2022.